News and Updates

 The main focus of our group is to investigate novel materials and structures for next generation photovoltaic cells.
 Our methodology is based upon investigating the fundamental properties of new materials and systems, through various forms of optical spectroscopy and to correlate this knowledge to the operation of solar cell devices.
 Through this process we aim to gain a full understanding of the promise of such new materials for high-efficiency photovoltaics, determined by the physical mechanisms driving or inhibiting their operation.

 Current projects performed in the group involve investigations of low-dimensional systems for third-generation PV including: quantum dot solar cells, multi-exciton generation, and hot carrier effects.
-Much of the focus of this work is on narrow-gap semiconductors such as epitaxial InAs, Antimonides, and quaternary III-V materials.
-Recently, we have also partnered with NREL to investigate carrier dynamics in perovskite materials and the stability of pervoskite solar cells.
+Much of the focus of this work is on narrow-gap semiconductors such as epitaxial InAs, Antimonides, and quaternary III-V materials, and has resulted the recent development of valley photovoltaic approaches in collaboration with Professor(s) Ferry and Stephen Goodnick at Arizona State University.
+We have also have a strong partnership with NREL to investigate carrier dynamics in perovskite materials and the stability of pervoskite solar cells.

-We also have a strong activity to investigate the fundamental limitations of GaInNAs materials for multi-junction solar
+We also have a long running activity to investigate the fundamental limitations of GaInNAs materials for multi-junction solar